-Second group of Hamas-held hostages released after hours-long delay; Temporary cease-fire holds
+Second group of Hamas-held hostages released after hours-long delay; temporary cease-fire holds

 "Emily has come back to us!
 We can't find the words to describe our emotions after 50 challenging and complicated days," her family said in a statement to CBS News.

+Another of those released Saturday was a teen girl whose mother is still being held captive, and a 21-year-old woman who was abducted from the Supernova music festival, where at least 260 people were slaughtered in Hamas' Oct.
+7 rampage.
+Two teen siblings whose mother was killed by Hamas were also freed.

-The hostages were initially transferred by the Red Cross across southern Gaza's Rafah border into Egypt.
-The 13 Israeli hostages were then flown to Israel, where they would be medically evaluated at hospitals before being reunited with their families.
+The hostages were initially transferred by the Red Cross across southern Gaza's Rafah crossing into Egypt.
+The 13 Israeli hostages were then flown to Israel early Sunday morning for medical evaluations, before being reunited with family.

 Their release came after an hours-long delay Saturday when Hamas accused Israel of not complying with the cease-fire's terms.